 The counterfeit industry in China: a consequence of economic growth

-Therefore, the Chinese counterfeit market in China is ultimately the result of industrialization and a thriving Chinese industry.
+Therefore, the Chinese counterfeit market is ultimately the result of industrialization and a thriving Chinese industry.

-Since the early 1990’s, brand culture became prominent as Western luxury stores opened throughout the country.
+Since the early 1990s, brand culture has become prominent as Western luxury stores opened throughout the country.
 Fashion brands became synonymous with style and status, and Chinese counterfeit products made it possible to obtain luxury goods without spending years’ worth of wages.
 The demand for counterfeit goods quickly increased the popularity of the luxury market in China and caused an increase in the supply of fake luxury products to the domestic Chinese market.

 The market for fake goods in China

-There are several distinct market segments of consumers who purchase fake goods in China: buyers unaware that they are purchasing fake products and ones who actively seek Chinese counterfeit products out.
+There are several distinct market segments of consumers who purchase fake goods in China: buyers unaware that they are purchasing fake products and ones who actively seek out Chinese counterfeit products.
 Deceptive counterfeiting is rampant, but many consumers also actively purchase Chinese counterfeit products.
 Additionally, some counterfeit stores are well recognizable, while others are more difficult to identify.
-For instance, a fake Supreme store in Shanghai opened in 2019 advertising an indistinguishable Supreme logo and designs.

 Top counterfeit goods from China